clayclayclay/java-rule-engine/README.md

 Why I do the work?

-Because my company needs some support about the aspect.
+Because my company needs some support about this aspect.
 So I searched many information on the net,  did it myself.

 it's my little process and I'm willing to share it with you.